The Anatomy of a Gluten Free, Allergy Friendly Pancake

 For example, peanut butter is considered an egg substitute.
 You know where that works best?
 In peanut butter cookies.

 It’s important to know that eggs can lift, moisten, and bind.
 The whole recipe should account for these three items if eggs have been removed.
-You can a little extra milk or oil for the moistening.
+You can add a little extra milk or oil for the moistening.
 Adding extra baking powder or baking soda with an acid can help in the lift department.

 Related Recipe: Mini Pancake Stack